You are here: Home > Section on Formation of RNA

 - Hyongi Chon, PhD, Postdoctoral Fellow

-- Kiran Sakhuja, MS, MSc, Research Assistant
+- Kiran Sakhuja, MS, MSc, Biologist

-- Mariya London, BS, Technical IRTA
+- Mariya London, BS, Technical Intramural Research Training Award

 Damaged DNA is one of the leading causes of many human diseases and disorders.
 We study the formation and resolution of RNA/DNA hybrids, which occur during DNA and RNA synthesis.
 Such hybrid molecules may lead to increased DNA damage but may also play critical roles in normal cellular processes.
-We are interested in how RNA/DNA hybrids are resolved and in the role that ribonucleases H (RNases H) play in their elimination.
+We are interested in how RNA/DNA hybrids are resolved and in the role ribonucleases H (RNases H) play in their elimination.
 Two classes of RNases H are present in most organisms.
-Our studies have shown that mice deleted for the Rnaseh1 gene arrest embryonic development at day 10 as a result of failure to amplify mitochondrial DNA.
+Our studies showed that mice deleted for the Rnaseh1 gene arrest embryonic development at day 8.5 as a result of failure to amplify mitochondrial DNA.
 Others have found that the Aicardi-Goutières Syndrome (AGS), a severe neurological disorder with symptoms appearing at or soon after birth, can be caused by defective human RNase H2.
 We employ molecular-genetic and biochemical tools and yeast and mouse models in our research.

 DNA is in blue, RNA is red line and letter R. The red oval represents RNA polymerase.